History of credit unions

 Credit unions are not-for-profit financial cooperatives.
-In the early stages of development of a nation's financial system, unserved and underserved populations must rely on risky and expensive informal financial services from sources like money lenders, ROSCAs and saving at home.
+In the early stages of development of a nation's financial system, unserved and underserved populations had to rely on risky and expensive informal financial services from sources like money lenders, ROSCAs and saving at home.
 Credit unions proved they could meet demand for financial services that banks could not: from professional, middle class and poorer people.
 Those that served poorer urban and rural communities became an important source of microfinance.